Environmental Stewardship: Full Course

 Environmental Stewardship Course Content Overview

 The Environmental Stewardship Course starts with an overview of the global water cycle and the energy-water nexus before closely examining other environmental concerns.
 The course ends with an overview of sustainable development as a best practice in the oil and gas industry.
-Each of these four lessons is divided into multiple topics to broaden your knowledge and provide you with technical depth.
+Each lesson is divided into multiple topics to broaden your knowledge and provide you with technical depth.
 Our instructors include faculty members at numerous universities and professionals with a range of technical, regulatory and policy backgrounds.

 The Global Water Cycle